NabilaAhmedAdity/2-bit-ALU/README.md

 For **or**, put 010 in first multiplxer and 0 in second.
 See an example in image 'or.png'.

+For **xor**, put 011 in first multiplxer and 0 in second.
+See an example in image 'xor.png'.

 For **addition**, put 100 in first multiplxer and 0 in second.
 Make sure that sub is 0.
 See an example in image 'add.png'.

 For **subtraction**, put 100 in first multiplxer and 0 in second.
 Make sure that sub is now 1.
 See an example in image 'sub.png'.